 One reason we’re not putting on weight is a slower metabolism as we age; it’s a myth.
 The fact is, as we get older we tend to be less active and eat more, and that’s why we put on weight.

-Why not combine the five golden rules below for the quickest way to lose weight?
+Why not combine the 5 golden rules below for the quickest way to lose weight?

-Want more ways to shape up for summer?
+Want more ways to shape up?
 Find more diet and weight loss tips today.

 This article has been adapted from longer features appearing in Healthy, the Holland & Barrett magazine.
 Advice is for information only and should not replace medical care.
 Please check with your GP before trying any remedies.